RocketCommunicationsInc/astro/packages/astro-uxds/_content/ttc-service-ux-design/ttc-command.md

 ## Pass Plan

 The Pass Plan panel is where operators will track or initiate execution of the commands sent to the satellite.
-Depending on whether the current plan is running in Manual, Semi-Auto or Automated mode, operators will either explicitly initiate commands in this pane, simply monitor the progress as the system initiates the commands, or something in between.
+Depending on whether the current plan is running in Manual, Semi-Auto, or Automated mode, operators will either explicitly initiate commands in this pane, simply monitor the progress as the system initiates the commands, or something in between.
 If it becomes necessary to insert a command in the plan, operators could use the Add to queue functionality at the bottom of the pane to search and specify the command to be inserted.

 :::two-col
 ![TT&C Command Pass Plan Detail](/img/service-specific-ux-design/ttc-command-pass-plan-details.png)